 Our first impression of the above list is that the event features a fine cross-section of the city's top restaurants (and that we have a whole lot more work to do when it comes to eating our way around the city!).

-Our second impression is more of a note that the event features several restaurants that were not picked to be in the best restaurant feature itself (2018's list can be viewed here), but are still some of the city's best all the same.
+Our second impression is more of a note that the event features several restaurants that were not picked to be in the best restaurant feature itself, but offered up some delicious options all the same.
 (Spots like LeMont, Texas de Brazil, La Colombe Coffee, and several others in the west wing of the event.)

-The $95 ticket price ($150 day of) gets you in Heinz Field for unlimited samples from the participating restaurants, the ability to speak to many of the chefs directly, and of course being able to mingle with a few thousand like minded Pittsburgh food fans!
+A ticket gets you in Acrisure Stadium for unlimited samples from the participating restaurants, the ability to speak to many of the chefs directly, and of course being able to mingle with a few thousand like-minded Pittsburgh food fans!